 Norton, a suburb of Birmingham whose history is recorded in the Doomsday Book.

-Our purpose is to ensure our Members have up-to-date details of all our various activities, both tennis and social, progress on our various developments and news on how are teams are
+Our purpose is to ensure our Members have up-to-date details of all our various activities, both tennis and social, progress on our various developments and news on how our teams are

 Our aims are: